torvalds/linux/Documentation/media/kapi/dtv-demux.rst

 The functions that implement the abstract interface demux should be defined static or module private and registered to the Demux core for external access.
-It is not necessary to implement every function in the struct &dmx_demux.
+It is not necessary to implement every function in the struct :c:type:`dmx_demux`.
 For example, a demux interface might support Section filtering, but not PES filtering.
 The kABI client is expected to check the value of any function pointer before calling the function: the value of ``NULL`` means that the function is not available.